Probate Q&A Series

 3. Sale Proceeds and Claims Process

-Once the property sells, the clerk credits the net proceeds to the estate’s bank account.
-The personal representative then follows the priority scheme in N.C.G.S. § 28A-19-2, which directs payment in this order:
+Once the property sells, the proceeds are distributed according to the court’s order and applicable law.
+If sale proceeds become estate assets available for administration, the personal representative then follows the priority scheme in N.C.G.S. § 28A-19-2, which directs payment in the statutory order of claims.

 4. Distribution of Remainder

 After paying all claims and expenses, the personal representative prepares a final accounting for the court.
-The clerk signs an order allowing distribution of remaining funds.
-Each heir or devisee receives their share per the court order.
+The remaining funds are then distributed to heirs or devisees according to the will or North Carolina law.

 Key Points to Understand About Probate Partition Sales and Debt Resolution

-• Partition sales turn real property into cash to pay estate debts before distribution.
+• Partition sales can turn real property into cash, but whether the proceeds are used to pay estate debts depends on the estate administration and the nature of the proceeding.

-• The personal representative must follow North Carolina’s priority of payments under N.C.G.S. § 28A-19-2.
+• The personal representative must follow North Carolina’s priority of payments under N.C.G.S. § 28A-19-2 when estate assets are used to pay claims.

 If you face questions about selling inherited real estate or resolving estate debts in a North Carolina probate, turn to Pierce Law Group.
 Our attorneys guide families through each step of administration and ensure compliance with state law.
 Contact us today by emailing intake@piercelaw.com or calling (919) 341-7055.